We are part of a worldwide consumer movement that forces companies to think carefully at every step.

 That has more to do with the way they are made than necessarily with specific symbols or icons.

 Here at Rock Content, for example, we work a lot with illustrations.
 They help us build an identity in support of our institutional identity.
-Our illustrations, especially those on our blog, focus on showing real people.

 The most important is to create these graphic elements focusing on a cohesive visual identity that will strategically communicate your brand in all touchpoints.